Toilet Won’t Flush? How to Fix it in Minutes

 An overflow tube is a large tube in the middle of the toilet tank that directs excess water in the toilet tank down to the toilet bowl to avoid overflowing.
 Ideally, the water level in the toilet tank should be slightly below the overflow tube.

-If the overflow is therefore cracked vertically, water in the tank will continuously run in the toilet bowl.
-The end result is that the toilet won’t flush all the way because it will not have enough water to forcefully clear the waste from the bowl.
+If the overflow is cracked vertically, water in the tank will continuously run into the toilet bowl.
+The result is that the toilet won’t flush all the way because it will not have enough water to forcefully clear the waste from the bowl.

 6. Toilet Bowl Rims Holes/Siphon Jets are Clogged